themesberg/flowbite/content/components/tables.md

 nextLink: components/spinner/
 ---

-Tables are important components when you want to show complex set of data within your website.
-You can use Flowbite's responsive table components and the multiple styles that it comes with.
+The table component represents a set of structured elements made up of rows and columns as table cells that can be used to show data sets to your website users.

+Get started with multiple variants and styles of these table components built with the utility classes from Tailwind CSS and components from Flowbite.

-## Default example
+## Default table

-Use the following HTML markup and Tailwind CSS utility classes to show a data set using a table component.
+Use the following example of a responsive table component to show multiple rows and columns of text data.

 {{< example github="components/tables.md" >}}
 <div class="flex flex-col">